Aethese/builtin-remade/upper/README.md

 # Upper
 Acts the same way the `.upper()` function works.
-It will capitalize all lowercase letters in a string.
-There is also
+It will capitalize all lowercase letters in a string

 ## Usage
 You can use upper, or lower, like below